carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

  - Cells per block: 2
  - Number of orientation bins: 9

-The motivation for choosing these parameters was mostly trial and error to get the best trade-off between computational complexity and accuracy.
-We tried values within the range that was suggeted in the documentation for the `hog` function as well as the Udacity webpage.
+The **motivation** for choosing these parameters was mostly trial and error to get the best trade-off between computational complexity and accuracy.
+We first performed quick tests on the sandbox in the lecture `32.
+Search and Classify`.
+We tried values within the range that was suggested in the documentation for the `hog` function as well as the Udacity webpage.

-We found that `pixels_per_cell = 16` did a pretty good job at removing false positives, and made the feature vector much smaller, improving the frame rate.
+We found that `pixels_per_cell = 16` did a pretty good job at removing false positives, and made the feature vector much smaller (from 5292 to 972), improving the frame rate.
 However some true positives were removed too, so we decided to switch back to 8 pixels per cells.
 Another reason for choosing 8 over 16 is that for a 64x64 image we would only get 4 blocks, which makes it very likely that vehicle is not detected if it's not well centered in the image.

-A little bit of experimentation with `cells_per_block` and `number_of_bins` was also performed, but we didn't find signficant differences in performance.
+A little bit of experimentation with `cells_per_block` (range 1-4) and `number_of_bins` (range 6-12) was also performed, but we didn't find signficant differences in performance.
 Therefore we used the default values shown in the lectures and documentation, which seemed to perform just fine.

 An example result of computing HOG features to an image of class `vehicle` is shown in `hog_img_vehicle.jpg`: